pkulchenko/fullmoon/README.md

   There are special cases where `name` or `text` parameters may not be strings, with some of those cases covered in the [Loading templates](#loading-templates) section.
+  `parameters` is a table with template parameters as name/value pairs (referenced as variables in the template).
 - `render(name, parameters)`: renders a registered template using the `parameters` table to set values in the template (with key/value in the table assigned to name/value in the template).